johnbeve/PHI-696/Project-1/Project1.md

 * It interprets concept names not in the knowledge base, $Extra$ and $CoolestGuy$
 * Extra elements are in the extension of $siblingOf$
 * The same element $t$ satisfies multiple concept names, $Tim$ and $CoolestGuy$, without a Unique Name Assumption preventing this
-* Axiom $Sibling \equiv \exist siblingOf$ plus the assertion that $Ralph : Sibling$ means someone is a sibling of Ralph, but no relation satisfies this.
+* Axiom $Sibling \equiv ∃siblingOf$ plus the assertion that $Ralph : Sibling$ means someone is a sibling of Ralph, but no relation satisfies this.
 The Open World Assumption allows for incomplete knowledge about who is Ralph's sibling.

 ---
 # Question 6